Can You Take a Power Bank on an Airplane? Rule Explained

 What size is allowed?

 The key thing to check is the capacity of your power bank, which is usually listed in milliampere-hour (mAh) or watt-hours (Wh).
-Most airlines follow the international guidelines set by IATA (the International Air Transport Association), which are:
+Most airlines follow the international guidelines set by IATA (the International Air Transport Association).
+For 2026, the safest rules for passengers are:

 Your bank only shows mAh?
 Converting from mAh to Wh is quick math: